ChartBoost/chartboost-mediation-ios-adapter-reference/README.md

 This is a no-op for most adapters, but if you need to prevent the same placement ID from being loaded twice then hold onto a reference to `storage`, which provides visibility into which ads from your network the Mediation SDK currently has loaded.
 See the section about `makeAd()` for example code.

 #### setUp()
-Initialize your ad network's SDK.
+Initialize the partner SDK.
 If a call to this method times out, the Mediation SDK will consider your adapter un-initialized even if you later report a successful init.

 #### fetchBidderInformation()
 If you are passing information back in the completion, the keys used in the dictionary depend on how your network's bidder was integrated with our backend.
 Usually Chartboost just passes these through to the bidding server, so whatever your RTB spec says probably applies here i.e. if your server expects bidder information in a field called 'token', then 'token' is probably the correct dictionary key to use here.